tiste/nanoleaf-intellij-plugin/README.md

 1. Add your Nanoleaf IP address
 2. Ask or paste your API key
+   1. To get a new API key, you have to set the Nanoleaf in "discovery" mode (press the power button for 7 seconds)
 3. Select one of your preferred effects for red/green bar
 4. Enjoy!